James Tillis: Life after boxing

 In retirement he wrote an autobiography, Thinkin Big: The Story of James Quick Tillis, the Fightin' Cowboy.

 James Tillis received catBOX Entertainment, Inc.’s Lifetime Sports Achievement Award.
 Tillis, whose fighting prowess named him “quick” and “the fighting cowboy”, was honored with the catBOX Entertainment, Inc.’s Lifetime Sports Achievement Award, before the main event at catBOX’s professional fight card set for February 11, 2010 at Remington Park Casino in Oklahoma City, Oklahoma.

 On February 12, 2010, the State of Oklahoma honored one of its favorite sons, James “Quick” Tillis of Tulsa.
 Gov. Brad Henry signed a declaration making Feb 12 James “Quick” Tillis Day in Oklahoma.

 As of 2010 Tillis is living in Tulsa.

 His daughter Iciss played basketball at Duke University as a center, and was on the United States National Team for the 2003 Pan American Games.
 Iciss was later selected in the first round by the Detroit Shock during 2004 WNBA draft.
 She later played for the New York Liberty in 2006.

-Honorary Sign

-On September 22, 2017, Tillis was honored by the city of Tulsa with honorary signs renaming a section of E. Virgin St "Quick Tillis Way" from N. Garrison Ave – N. Frankfort Ave.

-Rochester Boxing Hall of Fame induction

-On November 5, 2011, James "Quick" Tillis was Inducted into the Rochester Boxing Hall of Fame, receiving the "John Mastrella Integrity Award".

-Tillis places the priorities in his life as "Serving The Lord Jesus Christ, Cowboy-ing and volunteering with amateur boxing clubs".

-Bringing to fruition film adaptation of his autobiography, Thinkin Big: The Story of James Quick Tillis, the Fightin' Cowboy, is his pet project.